 And while the field is dominated by men, the number of women riders continue to increase through the years.
 As such, bike manufacturers are making specialized mountain bikes at a decent price in order to capture this market of adventurous women turning to the mountains for their rides.

-Here’s a handful of reasons why you should try mountain biking, especially on the trails of Colorado.
+Here are a handful of reasons why you should try mountain biking, especially on the trails of Colorado.

 1. Colorado has a lot of spectacular biking trails.